Superconformal simple type and Witten's conjecture: Introduction

 \subsection{Background}

-When defining the Seiberg-Witten invariants in \cite{Witten}, Witten also gave a quantum field theory argument yielding the relation in Conjecture \ref{conj:WC}.
-Soon after, Pidstrigatch and Tyurin \cite{PTCambridge} introduced the moduli space of $\SO(3)$ monopoles to give a mathematically rigourous proof of this conjecture.
-In \cite{FL5}, we used the moduli space of $\SO(3)$ monopoles to prove --- through the assumption of certain properties of local $\SO(3)$ monopole gluing maps (see \cite[Section 6.7]{FL5} and \cite[Remark 3.3]{FL6}) --- the $\SO(3)$ monopole cobordism formula (Theorem \ref{thm:Cobordism}).
-This formula gives a relation between the Donaldson and Seiberg-Witten invariants similar to Witten's Conjecture \ref{conj:WC}, but contains a number of undetermined universal coefficients.
+When defining the Seiberg--Witten invariants in \cite{Witten}, Witten also gave a quantum field theory argument yielding the relation in Conjecture \ref{conj:WC}.
+Soon after, Pidstrigatch and Tyurin \cite{PTLocal} introduced the moduli space of $\SO(3)$ monopoles to give a possible path towards a mathematically rigorous proof of this conjecture.
+In \cite{FL5}, we used the moduli space of $\SO(3)$ monopoles to prove --- through the assumption of certain properties of local $\SO(3)$ monopole gluing maps (see \cite[Sections 7.8 \& 7.9]{FL5} and \cite[Remark 3.3]{FL6}) --- the $\SO(3)$ monopole cobordism formula (Theorem \ref{thm:Cobordism}).
+This formula gives a relation between the Donaldson and Seiberg--Witten invariants similar to Witten's Conjecture \ref{conj:WC}, but contains a number of undetermined universal coefficients.
 In \cite{FL2b,FLLevelOne} we computed some of these coefficients directly while in \cite{FL6} we computed more by comparison with known examples.
 Although these computations showed that Theorem \ref{thm:Cobordism} implied Conjecture \ref{conj:WC} for a wide range of standard four-manifolds, they did not suffice for all.
 In this article, we use the methods of \cite{FL6} to show that the coefficients not determined in \cite[Proposition 4.8]{FL6} are polynomials in one of the parameters on which they depend.
 By combining this polynomial dependence with the vanishing condition in the definition of superconformal simple type \eqref{eq:SWPolynomial}, we can show that the sum over the terms in the cobordism formula containing these unknown coefficients vanishes.
-Hence, the coefficients computed in \cite[Proposition 4.8]{FL6} suffice to determine the Donaldson invariant in terms of Seiberg-Witten invariants and we show that the resulting expression satisfies Conjecture \ref{conj:WC}.
+Hence, the coefficients computed in \cite[Proposition 4.8]{FL6} suffice to determine the Donaldson invariant in terms of Seiberg--Witten invariants and we show that the resulting expression satisfies Conjecture \ref{conj:WC}.